tpavlek/oauth2-twitch/README.md

 You can also optionally add a `scopes` key to the array passed to the constructor.
 The available scopes are documented on the [Twitch API Documentation](https://github.com/justintv/Twitch-API/blob/master/authentication.md).

 > Note: The provider uses the "user_read" scope by default.
-If you pass other scopes, and want the ->getUserDetails() method to work, you will need to ensure the "user_read" scope is used.
+If you pass other scopes, and want the ->getResourceOwner() method to work, you will need to ensure the "user_read" scope is used.

 ```php